Cajun Salmon Pasta

 - salmon – you will need 3/4 pound of salmon for this recipe, and there is more information about how to choose the right kind of salmon in the section below.

 - Cajun seasoning – you can make homemade Cajun seasoning, or simply buy a jar of it pre-mixed.
-Sometimes I’ll use Cajun seasoning instead of Old Bay in my stuffed salmon, too.
+Sometimes I’ll use Cajun seasoning instead of Old Bay in my crab stuffed salmon recipe, too.

 - pasta – I like penne pasta for this recipe, but just like with my lamb bolognese, any noodle you like best is great.
 Fusilli, like I used for salmon pesto pasta, is another perfect shape.

 - butter – using butter to saute the vegetables adds delicious flavor to this recipe.

-- mushrooms – I used sliced baby Bella mushrooms, but any type of mushroom works well in blackened salmon pasta, and chicken stroganoff, too!
+- mushrooms – I used sliced baby Bella mushrooms, but any type of mushroom works well in blackened salmon pasta, and chicken stroganoff and savory oatmeal, too!

 - zucchini – I used one medium zucchini from my garden.
 Summer squash is also good!

 - sundried tomatoes – buy the kind packed in oil, so you can use both the tomatoes and the oil from the jar for extra flavor!

 - garlic – I wouldn’t think of making a creamy seafood pasta without lots of garlic!

 - shallot – I love the subtle flavor of shallot in this Cajun pasta with salmon.
 A small amount of yellow onion can be substituted if you do not have a shallot.